CV references are a list of people who can vouch for your professional skills and qualifications.

-Whether you’re writing an academic CV or a Europass CV for a job in Europe, adding references to your CV can boost your credibility.
+Whether you’re writing an academic CV or you’re looking for work in Europe using a Europass CV, adding references can boost your credibility.

 Our free-to-use cv builder can make you a cv in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.